-- Make eye contact at the child's level; - Use simple language and repeat if necessary; - Wait for response; continue to explain to the child what is happening even if there is no response; - Treat the child as an individual with dignity and respect.
+- Use simple language and repeat if necessary; - Wait for response; continue to explain to the child what is happening even if there is no response; - Treat the child as an individual with dignity and respect.

-It is important to note that in addition to the information in the Intimate Care Policy, reference should also be made to the Child Protection and Pastoral Care
+It is important to note that in addition to the information in the Intimate Care Policy, reference should also be made to the Child Protection and Pastoral Care Policy.